-[1] This Rule permits public dissemination of information concerning a lawyer's or law firm's name, address, email address, website, and telephone number; the kinds of services the lawyer will undertake; the basis on which the lawyer's fees are determined, including prices for specific services and payment and credit arrangements; a lawyer's foreign language ability; names of references and, with their consent, names of clients regularly represented; and other information that might invite the attention of those seeking legal assistance.

-Paying Others to Recommend a Lawyer

-- [2] Except as permitted under paragraphs (b)(1)-(b)(57), lawyers are not permitted to pay others for recommending the lawyer's services.
-A communication contains a recommendation if it endorses or vouches for a lawyer's credentials, abilities, competence, character, or other professional qualities.
-Directory listings and group advertisements that list lawyers by practice area, without more, do not constitute impermissible "recommendations." - [3] Paragraph (b)(1) allows a lawyer to pay for advertising and communications permitted by this Rule, including the costs of print directory listings, on-line directory listings, newspaper ads, television and radio airtime, domain-name registrations, sponsorship fees, Internet-based advertisements, and group advertising.
-A lawyer may compensate employees, agents and vendors who are engaged to provide marketing or client development services, such as publicists, public-relations personnel, business-development staff, television and radio station employees or spokespersons and website designers. - [4] Paragraph (b)(57) permits lawyers to give nominal gifts as an expression of appreciation to a person for recommending the lawyer's services or referring a prospective client.
-The gift may not be more than a token item as might be given for holidays, or other ordinary social hospitality.
-A gift is prohibited if offered or given in consideration of any promise,
+- 46 (d) Any communication made under this Rule must include the name and contact information - of at least one lawyer or law firm responsible for its content. - 48 Comment - 49 [1] This Rule permits public dissemination of information concerning a lawyer's or law firm's - 50 name, address, email address, website, and telephone number; the kinds of services the lawyer - will undertake; the basis on which the lawyer's fees are determined, including prices for specific - 52 services and payment and credit arrangements; a lawyer's foreign language ability; names of - references and, with their consent, names of clients regularly represented; and other - information that might invite the attention of those seeking legal assistance. - 55 Paying Others to Recommend a Lawyer - 56 [2] Except as permitted under paragraphs (b)(1)-(b)(7), lawyers are not permitted to pay others - 57 for recommending the lawyer's services.
+A communication contains a recommendation if it - 58 endorses or vouches for a lawyer's credentials, abilities, competence, character, or other - 59 professional qualities.
+Directory listings and group advertisements that list lawyers by practice - area, without more, do not constitute impermissible "recommendations." - 61 [3] Paragraph (b)(1) allows a lawyer to pay for advertising and communications permitted by - 62 this Rule, including the costs of print directory listings, on-line directory listings, newspaper ads, - 63 television and radio airtime, domain-name registrations, sponsorship fees, Internet-based - 64 advertisements, and group advertising.
+A lawyer may compensate employees, agents and - 65 vendors who are engaged to provide marketing or client development services, such as - publicists, public-relations personnel, business-development staff, television and radio station - 67 employees or spokespersons and website designers. - 68 [4] Paragraph (b)(7) permits lawyers to give nominal gifts as an expression of appreciation to a - 69 person for recommending the lawyer's services or referring a prospective client.
+The gift may - not be more than a token item as might be given for holidays, or other ordinary social DRPC 9/1/21